em-kkolda/SDKToRESTApiDemo/README.md

 Platform's REST API.
 You will need an OAuth token and secret to use this code.
 * **DotNetBindingsAppDemo:** A functionally-equivalent project that uses the Ellie Mae .NET Language Bindings to access the Encompass
 NG Lending Platform.
 The Language Bindings provide a convenient way build type-safe code that obscures much of the complexity of using a REST API.
+* **EncompassRestAppDemo:** A functionally-equivalent project that uses EncompassRest to access the Encompass NG Lending Platform.
+EncompassRest provides a convenient way build type-safe code that obscures much of the complexity of using a REST API.

 Finally, the solution includes a project named **WebhookReceiverDemo**, which provides a sample implementation of a WebAPI 2-based API